 If your dentist needs to perform a tooth extraction to preserve your oral health, you have a few restoration options once the procedure is complete.
 Depending on your specific case, your dentist may recommend a dental crown, dental bridge, dentures or an implant to replace a tooth missing from your smile.

 At Mount Pearl Dental, we take the time to explain procedures and treatment options in detail and why we are recommending them.
-Don’t hesitate to contact us for advice about concerning symptoms or potential treatments.
+Don’t hesitate to contact us for advice concerning symptoms or potential treatments.